olcf/foundational_hpc_skills/intro_to_unix/README.md

 ## The Command Line

-The command line is a text interface for a computer.
+The command line (also called a command prompt) is a text interface for a computer.
 It is the place in which you type the commands that will be interpreted and executed by the computer when you enter them.
 From the command line, you can run programs and navigate through files and folders just like you would with Windows Explorer on Windows or Finder on MacOS.

 For example, the Windows folder in a Windows command line is `C:\Windows>`.
 In Unix or Linux, it may be `%` or `>`.
 In our instance it is `$`.
 The `$` is preceeded by information about who you are